hschellman/computing-basics/_episodes/03-data-management.md

 > ## Exercise 1
+> * Use `metacat` to find a file from a particular experiment/run/processing stage
 > * Use `metacat file show -m namespace:filename` to get  metadata for this file.
 Note that `--json` gives the output in json format.
 {: .challenge}